MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

 ## Admin options for user reported messages

-Admins can see what users are reporting on the **User reported** tab on the **Submissions** page if the following statements are true:
+For email messages, admins can see what users are reporting on the **User reported** tab on the **Submissions** page if the following statements are true:

 - The [user reported settings](submissions-user-reported-messages-custom-mailbox.md) are turned on.
 - **Email messages**: You're using supported methods for users to report messages: